Skip to content

 Britain's best known coach operator is National Express, though within Scotland its former subsidiary Scottish Citylink largely holds sway.
 Generally, if your journey starts south of the Border, you'll need to use National Express; if you're traveling from within Scotland, you'll need Citylink.
 Both of the operators’ websites have good online planning tools, which can work out the best route even if it involves multiple changes.

 Taking their cue from the airline industry, coach operators these days offer a limited number of tickets at very good prices.
-National Express even offers a fare from London at a ridiculous £1; to get that kind of fare you’ll need to book well in advance.
-But even a flexible ticket from London weighs in under £50, and senior citizens get a very generous 50% discount.
+National Express offers a fare from London at a barain £15, though to get that kind of fare you’ll need to book well in advance.
+But even a flexible ticket from London weighs in at around £50, and senior citizens get a very generous 33% discount.

 If the person booking doesn’t have web access, or if you simply prefer the personal touch, you can also buy coach tickets through many travel agents.